allthatjava/boot-example-high-volume-traffic/README.md

 Set the hikari database connection pool to optimize the DB connection
 ### Use Actuator to check the performance/status
 `localhost:8080/actuator/metrics` has a list of measurable end point such as `localhost:8080/actuator/metrics/jvm.memory.used` is showing how much memory has been used by JVM.

+<a name="UITest"></a>
+## UI automation test
+* This can be done with JMeter and Blazemeter Chrome plugin
+Record the action by Blazemeter and open the save actions on JMeter for testing